 Best time to visit to visit Sighisoara – We visited Sighisoara at the end of the summer, but we would probably advise to skip the summer season if possible due to the crowds, plus, it can get quite hot here when roaming the streets.
 If we would visit Romania again in the future we would either go in spring or autumn to avoid the high season (crowds and hot hot weather).
 However, Sighisoara covered in snow sounds like quite the fairytale and magical experience as well.

 Parking in Sighisoara – It is not allowed to bring your car into the citadel, which means you will either have to leave your car at your accommodation or find parking.
-We couldn’t find any free parking spots around the citadel, but did find this paid parking spot.
-Parking here was XX Lei per hour (September 2019), and from the parking spots there was a path leading up to the citadel making it quite an easy and convenient location to park.
+We couldn’t find any free parking spots around the citadel, but did find this paid parking spot, where there was a path leading up to the citadel making it quite an easy and convenient location to park.

 Where to go after Sighisoara